jamescarr/openfaas-faasflow-nats-demo/README.md

-# OpenFaaS + NATS (async) demo with TypeScript/Python functions
+# OpenFaaS + NATS (async) demo with node/Python functions

 [Video walkthrough of this project](https://cdn.zappy.app/v3f46300bb23350178558a7ca541b2800.mp4)

 This project demonstrates asynchronous, evented delivery on OpenFaaS using NATS.
-A TypeScript "main" function iterates a list of service names and invokes two other functions asynchronously via the OpenFaaS Gateway's async endpoint (backed by NATS queue-worker).
+A node "main" function iterates a list of service names and invokes two other functions asynchronously via the OpenFaaS Gateway's async endpoint (backed by NATS queue-worker).

-- main orchestrator (TypeScript): posts async jobs for each service to two functions
+- main orchestrator (node): posts async jobs for each service to two functions
 - uppercase (Python): prints the uppercased service name
-- reverse (TypeScript): prints the reversed service name
+- reverse (node): prints the reversed service name

 ## Prerequisites